lacchain/ipfs/README.md

 ## IPFS Installation ##

-### Preparing installation of a new  ipfs node ###
+### Preparing installation of a new  ipfs peers on node ###

 * There are two types of lacchain nodes (Bootnode /  Writer ) that can  deploy ipfs peers.

-* After cloning the repository on the **local machine**, enter it and create a copy of the `inventory.example` file as `inventory`.
-Edit that file to add a line for the remote server where you are creating the new node.
+* After cloning the repository on the **local machine**, edit `inventory` file  to add a line for the remote server where you are deploying the new ipfs peers.
 You can do it with a graphical tool or inside the shell:

     ```shell
     $ cd ipfs/